ethereum/consensus-specs/specs/eip4844/fork-choice.md

     assert get_ancestor(store, block.parent_root, finalized_slot) == store.finalized_checkpoint.root

     # [New in EIP-4844]
-    # Check if the block is available
+    # Check if blob data is available
+    # If not, this block MAY be queued and subsequently considered when blob data becomes available
     assert is_data_available(block.slot, hash_tree_root(block), block.body.blob_kzg_commitments)

     # Check the block is valid and compute the post-state